 Morgan State University

-Morgan State University is Maryland’s largest historically black college and in May of 2016, the National Trust for Historic Preservation formally designated the university as a national treasure.
+Morgan State University is Maryland’s largest historically black university (HBCU) and in May of 2016, the National Trust for Historic Preservation formally designated the university as a national treasure.
 Students can study more than 35 majors in arts and sciences, business management, education and urban studies, engineering, and science and mathematics.
 Curricula are designed to address regional demands for greater opportunities in higher education and to meet the educational needs of Baltimore City and the State of Maryland for trained professionals.

 Stevenson University is a fully accredited four-year private college offering an education combining arts and sciences with cutting-edge technologies.
 The college offers master’s, bachelor’s and associate degrees that prepare students for careers in computer information systems, business, accounting, liberal arts, education, early childhood education, science, visual communication design, nursing and paralegal, to name a few.